neilrackett/atarist-pong-wars/README.md

 ## Run

-Copy `PONGWARS.TOS` to your Atari ST and run it.
+Copy `PONGWARS.TOS` and `PONGWARS.PI1` to your Atari ST and run it.
 That's it!

 ## Build